Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Kbuild builds userspace programs only when told to do so.
 There are two ways to do this.

-(1) Add it as the prerequisite of another file
+(1) Add it as the woke prerequisite of another file

     Example::